conoro/mastopin/README.md

 # MastoPin

-A Serverless AWS Lambda function that runs every 15 minutes, checks your Mastodon public updates and saves them to Pinboard
+MastoPin is a Serverless AWS Lambda function that runs every 15 minutes, checks your Mastodon public updates and saves them to Pinboard

 ## Setup